Contact Me

 Copyright

-I have put a lot of time and effort into creating the original content on this web site and I would prefer my hard work to be acknowledged; I think that is only fair, don't you?
+The research published on this web site is free for all to read, but I have put a lot of time and effort into creating the content and I would prefer my hard work to be acknowledged; I think that is only fair, don't you?

 For any commercial use please contact me first.
 I use low resolution images on the web site because they are appropriate for computer screens and reduce loading time.
-These are not suitable for print medium and higher resolution versions may be available on request.
+These are not suitable for print medium; higher resolution versions may be available on request.

 If you have any comments or questions, please don't hesitate to get in touch via my Contact Me page.